-The Rambla, it is often the plural "Las Ramblas", is one of the landmarks of Barcelona, which makes this metropolis so unique.
+The Rambla, often plural "Las Ramblas", is one of the landmarks of Barcelona, which makes this metropolis so unique.
 The approximately 1.3 km long road - in the middle a pedestrian zone - is ranging from Plaça Catalunya, probably the central transport hub in Barcelona to the port.
-The conclusion is the highly visible monument of Columbus.
+The finish is the highly visible monument of Columbus.
 Thereafter, the Rambla del Mar is an extension of the historic Ramblas to the Maremagnum, a shopping centre in the harbour.

 The Rambla is divided into several sections, each with their own character.
 The Ramblas, devide the old town in the Barri Gòtic and Barri Raval.